Mudassar-23/House-Price-Prediction-App/README.md

 ## 📌 Description

 A simple web application that predicts house prices based on Area, Bedrooms, and Bathrooms.
 The project uses a Random Forest machine learning model converted to JavaScript and runs entirely in the browser.
 No backend is required.
+The website interface was designed using Antigravity, a free tool for building modern web interfaces.

 ## 🧠 ML Models Used
 - Decision Tree